El-Mundo/Soundshop/README.md

 v.2.0 New Function (LAN Network Bokeh):
 -----------------------------------------------------

-`Please note that this function may not work properly on Mac OS due to Apple's limitations.`

 To use this function, please click the "LAN Bokeh" button on the file selection page.
 A Java Window will pop out asking you to input an address and a port.